 Age recommendation: Common Sense Media does not have a review for this film, but recommends it for ages 10 and up.
 Note: The film has several intense scenes that may be too much for very young children.

-The King’s Speech for its powerhouse cast (Colin Firth, Geoffrey Rush, Helena Bonham Carter and Guy Pierce) and its historical treatment of interwar England.
+Parents will love The King’s Speech for its powerhouse cast (Colin Firth, Geoffrey Rush, Helena Bonham Carter and Guy Pierce) and its historical treatment of interwar England.
 As for its appropriateness for family movie night, the R rating seems extreme to me and to most of the reviewers on Common Sense Media; there is no onscreen violence or sex, and almost all swearing takes place in one comical scene.
 Younger kids may have difficulty following the social and historical details, but the central story is simple.
 For a member of the royal family, whose duty is to serve as a national public figure, stammering is more than just inconvenient or embarrassing.
 As England slips closer to war with Germany and his older brother proves unfit for the throne, the Duke of York’s struggle to speak clearly becomes increasingly important.

 Age recommendation: I would recommend this exquisite story of overcoming fear and meeting challenges for any child with patience for period drama.